sinai-dev/Outward-Mods/Explorer/README.md

 # NOTE

-I have made the [MonoExplorer](https://github.com/sinai-dev/MonoExplorer) which is an improved version of this, and also works on any Mono Unity game.
+I have made the [Explorer](https://github.com/sinai-dev/Explorer) which is an improved version of this, and also works on any Mono Unity game.

+Use the <b>Explorer.BepInEx.Mono.zip</b> version for Outward.

 # Original Readme